primatejs/primate/docs/guide/routing.md

 export default id => UserStore.count({id}) > 0;
 ```

-Accordingly, a parameter `me` could check if a user is permitted to edit his
+In the same vein, a type `me` could check if a user is permitted to edit his
 own page.

 Types can be used implicitly.
 If Primate comes across a parameter which is